peter88213/yw2mso/docs/usage.md

 ## Brief synopsis

-This will load a brief synopsis with chapter and scenes titles into a new OpenDocument teOptionally, you can append placed in the same folder as the yWriter project.
+This will load a brief synopsis with chapter and scenes titles into a new Open XML text document (docx) placed in the same folder as the yWriter project.
 -   Document's **filename**: `<yW project name_brf_synopsis>.docx`.
 -   Only "normal" chapters and scenes are exported.
 Chapters and scenes marked "unused", "todo" or "notes" are not exported.